dbwest/ezminingrig/README.md

     - $2515 / ( $6.58/day ) = 382 days

 ## Why is this even a thing?
 I happen to have this rig because I had most of the parts lying around.
 Then I got a GPU and a PSU with the intention of mining and immediately thought of all the ways I could hook them up.
-I look hooking the rigs up some times this way because it is easy to do and makes unused parts go to work. :whip:
+I look hooking the rigs up some times this way because it is easy to do and makes unused parts go to work. :necktie: